xrootd/howto/docs/preplib4tape/README.md

     - It assumes the HPSS storage is mounted on via HPSSFS-FUSE at /hpssfs/DIR

-3. Clients will use xrdfs/gfal/FTS to interact with the Xrootd endpoint
+3. Clients will use xrdfs/gfal/FTS tools to interact with the Xrootd endpoint

     - Use ***gfal-archivepoll*** and ***gfal-bringonline*** to trigger data migration and staging with HPSS
     - For FTS (... detail to come)